Groningen - An old city that is young at heart

 Category: Discover

-Almere: The youngest city in the Netherlands
+Almere: the youngest city in the Netherlands

 Maastricht